+It is a not-for-profit charity with the key aim of 'advancing education for public benefit'.
+The Trust includes both community and Church of England schools.
 The Lighthouse Schools Partnership has developed and published these Admission Arrangements to help explain the admission application process clearly and comprehensively, so that parents and children are suitably informed when choosing and applying for a preferred school.
-The arrangements comply with the requirements of the 2014 School Admissions Code and the 2012 School Admission Appeals Code issued, issued under Section 84 of the School Standards and Framework Act 1998.
+The arrangements comply with the requirements of the 2021 School Admissions Code and the 2022 School Admission Appeals Code issued, issued under Section 84 of the School Standards and Framework Act 1998.
 Any concern regarding statutory compliance, fairness or equality of local policy/practice, should be directed to the Lighthouse Schools Partnership via any of its schools.
 If the matter cannot be resolved locally, a complaint may be raised with the Office of the Schools Adjudicator (see Part 7 for contact details).
 Every admission application received will be administered in a fair and equitable way, in strict accordance with published policy and practice.